 What is the video transmission range of the Phantom 4 RTK SE?

 The effective video transmission range depends on your working configuration (e.g. antenna position) and flight environment.
 In an open, unobstructed area, the maximum range is 7 km according to FCC standards and 5 km according to CE standards.
 (2.4 GHz).

 What should I do if the application sends me the following notification: “the remote controller signal is weak, please adjust the antenna”?

-Can I continue my automated mapping task if the Phantom 4 RTK loses the video signal during the task?
+Can I continue my automated mapping task if the Phantom 4 RTK SE loses the video signal during the task?

 Yes, if the video signal is lost you can reconnect and resume the task.